PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-selectors.rst

 HTTPPathSelector
 ----------------

-Matches DNS over HTTPS queries with a specific HTTP path
+Matches DNS over HTTPS queries with a specific HTTP path.
+For example, if the query has been sent to the https://192.0.2.1:443/PowerDNS?dns=...
+URL, the path would be '/PowerDNS'.
+Only valid DNS over HTTPS queries are matched.
+If you want to match all HTTP queries, see :meth:`DOHFrontend:setResponsesMap` instead

 Lua equivalent: :func:`HTTPPathRule`

 Parameters:

-- **path**: String
+- **path**: String - The exact HTTP path to match on

 .. _yaml-settings-HTTPPathRegexSelector: